MathieuPlachot/Tasks/README.md

 # Tasks

-Simple and Lightweight task application with Pomodoro Timer
+Simple and Lightweight Task application with Pomodoro Timer:

+Main targets/features (in progress):
+- No need to create any account
+- Portable / No Install
+- Focus time tracking
+- Activity Log

 # Enhancements